-7. Health and Wellness Unit
+6. Health and Wellness Unit

-7.1.1 The Health and Wellness Unit provides an opportunity for properly trained peers to help their fellow employees by providing emotional and moral support and counseling following incidents or situations, in which the employee was involved, onduty or off-duty and either directly or indirectly.
+6.1.1 The Health and Wellness Unit provides an opportunity for properly trained peers to help their fellow employees by providing emotional and moral support and counseling following incidents or situations, in which the employee was involved, onduty or off-duty and either directly or indirectly.
 The Health and Wellness Unit provides resources and assistance to any employee dealing with mental, financial, family matters and any other situations.
-The Health and Wellness Unit also has the responsibility of the Chaplain Program and the CISM team.
+The Health and Wellness Unit also has the responsibility of the Chaplain Program and the CISM Team.

-- 7.2.1 The Health and Wellness Unit is a full-time unit and its members are subject to 24-hour call out.
-The unit consists of sworn officers, chaplains, licensed psychologist (therapist) and the CISM Team.
-The Health and Wellness Unit is responsible upon request to dispatch those specific team members when needed. - 7.2.2 Below is a listing of incidents, not all inclusive, which could require any member of the Health and Wellness Unit to be called out, i.e. Chaplains, CISM members: - serious injury/death of co-worker - suicide of co-worker, - mass causality events - incidents in which victim(s) is seriously injured or killed, catastrophic events - an event that may adversely affect a member's employment. - 7.2.3 The Health and Wellness Unit will offer officer safety, wellness, and resiliency programs for all members via multiple platforms such as videos, roll call training, specialized training, informers, and afterhours programs. - 7.2.4 The Health and Wellness Unit maintains confidentiality, including the identity of the member seeking assistance.
+- 6.2.1 The Health and Wellness Unit is a full-time unit and its members are subject to 24-hour call out.
+The unit consists of sworn officers, chaplains, licensed clinician and the CISM Team.
+The Health and Wellness Unit is responsible upon request to dispatch those specific team members when needed. - 6.2.2 Below is a listing of incidents, not all inclusive, which could require any member of the Health and Wellness Unit to be called out (i.e. Chaplains, CISM members):

+- serious injury/death of co-worker - suicide of co-worker, - mass casualty events - incidents in which victim(s) is seriously injured or killed, catastrophic events - an event that may adversely affect a member's employment. - 6.2.3 The Health and Wellness Unit will offer officer safety, wellness, and resiliency programs for all members via multiple platforms such as videos, roll call training, specialized training, informers, and after-hours programs. - 6.2.4 The Health and Wellness Unit maintains confidentiality, including the identity of the member seeking assistance.
 Unit members are only required to report criminal activity and to take appropriate action in response to suspected danger to self or others, including when appropriate to seek an emergency petition for medical services.

-7.3 Unit Selection
+6.3 Unit Selection

-- 7.3.1 The Unit shall be composed of trustworthy sworn personnel. - 7.3.2 Members must be in non-probationary status and in good standing with MDTA. - 7.3.3 All members meeting the requirements must appear before and receive a favorable rating from an oral board composed of members from the Health and Wellness Unit. - 7.3.4 Individuals selected through this process shall be offered training after they have agreed to and signed a confidentiality agreement. - 7.3.5 Individuals selected must complete all sanctioned training courses offered through the agency for the unit. - 7.3.6 The agency and Unit members must agree to actively protect confidentiality in order to sustain program viability. - 7.3.7 Members shall ensure agency members understand all conversations and sessions are strictly confidential. - 7.3.8 Allegations of Unit member confidentiality violations, to include the divulgence of sensitive information, during/after the member's tenure with the Unit, shall result in the immediate suspension of the member's operational status as a Unit member until the issue has been resolved and/or potential administrative action taken.
+- 6.3.1 The Unit shall be composed of trustworthy sworn personnel. - 6.3.2 Members must be in non-probationary status and in good standing with MDTA. - 6.3.3 All members meeting the requirements must appear before and receive a favorable rating from an oral board composed of members from the Health and Wellness Unit. - 6.3.4 Individuals selected through this process shall be offered training after they have agreed to and signed a confidentiality agreement. - 6.3.5 Individuals selected must complete all sanctioned training courses offered through the agency for the unit. - 6.3.6 The agency and unit members must agree to actively protect confidentiality in order to sustain program viability. - 6.3.7 Members shall ensure agency members understand all conversations and sessions are strictly confidential. - 6.3.8 Allegations of unit member confidentiality violations, to include the divulgence of sensitive information, during/after the member's tenure with the unit, shall result in the immediate suspension of the member's operational status as a unit member until the issue has been resolved and/or potential administrative action taken.

-7.4 Training
+6.4 Training

-- 7.4.1 All training shall be provided by recognized professional organizations and individuals working in the appropriate field of study. - 7.4.2 All training shall consist of a basic course conducted by recognized instructors and approved by the MDTA Police. - 7.4.3 Unit meetings and update training shall be conducted on a quarterly basis.
+- 6.4.1 All training shall be provided by recognized professional organizations and individuals working in the appropriate field of study. - 6.4.2 All training shall consist of a basic course conducted by recognized instructors and approved by the MDTA Police. - 6.4.3 Unit meetings and training updates shall be conducted on a quarterly basis.

-8. Chaplain Program
+7. Chaplain Program